 Grants/Contracts Development & Administration

-● Research local, state, federal, and private grant and contract opportunities that align with Integrity’s mission, vision, service needs, and strategic goals.
+● Research public and private grant and contract opportunities that align with Integrity’s mission, vision, service needs, and strategic goals.

-Prepare and submit letters of inquiry and proposals.
+● Prepare and submit letters of inquiry, proposals, and full grant/contract applications.

 ● Prepare and submit funder and stakeholder reports.